Bobby Witt Jr. Player Props: Royals vs. Cardinals

-Bobby Witt Jr. -- batting .325 in his past 10 games -- will be in action for the Kansas City Royals against the St. Louis Cardinals, with Adam Wainwright on the mound, on August 11 at 8:10 PM ET.
+Bobby Witt Jr. and his .413 on-base percentage over his past 10 games (102 points higher than his season-long percentage), will be in action for the Kansas City Royals versus the St. Louis Cardinals and Steven Matz on August 12 at 7:10 PM ET.

-In his last appearance, he went 1-for-4 with a double against the Red Sox.
+He racked up three RBI (going 2-for-5 with a home run) in his previous game against the Cardinals.

 Bobby Witt Jr. Game Info & Props vs. the Cardinals